plaid/quickstart/README.md

 #### Special instructions for Windows

-Note - because this repository makes use of symlinks, to run this on a windows machine please use the following command when cloning the project
+Note - because this repository makes use of symlinks, to run this on a Windows machine, use the following command when cloning the project

 ```